 IG is an investment platform that does it all.
 It’s got ISAs, pensions, contracts for difference, research and a learning facility.
-We named IG as the best trading app for training resources.
+We've named IG as the best trading app for training resources.
 This was based on our comparison of all the platforms we've reviewed on our site against 70 different metrics, including the learning resources each platform has available.
 You can see all of the other best trading apps in our guide.
 Read all about IG’s features, costs and some pros and cons in our IG review.

 Capital at risk, investments may fall

 - Invest in over 10,000 shares, funds and investment trusts

 - Low costs - Zero commission on US shares, £3 on UK shares

 - Support available 24 hours a day from Sunday to Friday